alexwlchan/alexwlchan.net/src/_drafts/listing-deleted-secrets.md

 I'm repeatedly creating my resources, then tearing them down so I can try again.
 This includes include some secrets in Secrets Manager.

-Because the secrets aren't getting deleted immediately, Terraform can't create the secret on the next attempt.
+Because the secrets aren't getting deleted immediately, Terraform can't recreate the secret on the next attempt.
 I want a way to clear out Secrets Manager quickly, so I can get back to an empty account.

 (I discovered Terraform will delete secrets immediately [if you set `recovery_window_in_days = 0`][tf_var], but I don't want to use it because it's not a setting I'd otherwise use.